authorizerdev/docs/pages/authorizer-js/functions.md

 | Key             | Description                                                                            | Required |
 | --------------- | -------------------------------------------------------------------------------------- | -------- |
 | `Authorization` | Authorization header passed to the server.
 It needs `Bearer access_token` as its value | true     |

+It returns the following keys in response `data` object

 **Response**